 Salmonella infection in children

-“Life is like a box of chocolates; you never know what you’re going to get” – Forest Gump.
+“Life is like a box of chocolates; you never know what you’re going to get.” – Forrest Gump.

-Lately it feels like we cannot live a normal and calm life without an infectious outbreak waiting for us right around the corner.
-This time it is Salmonella.
+Lately, it feels like we cannot live a normal and calm life without an infectious outbreak waiting around the corner.
+This time, it’s Salmonella.

-I wrote this article following Ferrero’s latest recall on some of its chocolates from shops around the world over a potential salmonella contamination.
-But it can also serve us with information for our day-to-day life, irrelevant of the outbreak.
+I wrote this article following Ferrero’s latest recall of some of its chocolates from shops around the world due to a potential Salmonella contamination.
+But it can also serve as useful information for our day-to-day lives, regardless of the outbreak.

 What is Salmonella?

 Salmonella is the name given to a family of many different types of bacteria.
-These bacteria are named after the American veterinarian that first discovered them, Daniel Salmon.
+These bacteria are named after the American veterinarian who first discovered them, Daniel Salmon.

 How can you get infected with Salmonella?

-The most common way to get Salmonella is through consumption of food products contaminated with Salmonella.
-Salmonella reaches these food products from infected animals – eggs, chicken, undercooked meat, dairy products or from fresh products washed using contaminated water, etc. A less common method of transmission is through direct contact with an infected animal.
-Salmonella can be found not only in chicken but also in reptiles such as turtles, iguanas, and so on.
-Also, one can get infected through contact with an infected person’s stool.
-Transmission of infection between family members is therefore very common.
+The most common way to get Salmonella is by consuming food products contaminated with the bacteria.
+Salmonella reaches these food products through infected animals — eggs, chicken, undercooked meat, dairy products — or from fresh produce washed with contaminated water, etc. A less common method of transmission is through direct contact with an infected animal.
+Salmonella can be found not only in chicken but also in reptiles such as turtles, iguanas, and more.
+It is also possible to become infected through contact with the stool of an infected person.
+As a result, transmission within families is quite common.

 How infectious is Salmonella?

-In infectious diseases, there is a term known as “inoculum,” commonly used to describe the quantity of pathogen (usually virus or bacteria), needed to cause disease.
-For Salmonella, an inoculum of 1,000,000 bacteria is to be consumed for illness to occur.
+In infectious diseases, there is a term known as “inoculum,” which describes the quantity of a pathogen (usually a virus or bacteria) needed to cause disease.
+For Salmonella, an inoculum of about 1,000,000 bacteria must be consumed for illness to occur.

-Why is this so important?
-In contrast to other infectious organisms, for which the inoculum can be much lower (as low as 10), when it comes to Salmonella, one needs to consume quite a large quantity of organisms for them to develop disease.
-Or, in other words, that same kinder egg needs to contain about a million Salmonella organisms for the consumer to get sick.
+Why is this important?
+In contrast to other infectious organisms — for which the inoculum can be much lower (as few as 10 organisms) — Salmonella requires a much larger quantity to cause disease.
+In other words, that same Kinder Egg would need to contain around a million Salmonella bacteria for the consumer to get sick.

-What kind of symptoms does Salmonella illness result in?
+What kind of symptoms does a Salmonella illness cause?

-It depends on the age and general health condition of the person infected.
-In the majority of healthy individuals, the symptoms range between asymptomatic illness (no symptoms at all), to transitory diarrhea.
-Gastrointestinal symptoms start to develop usually following incubation of up to two days from the exposure.
-These symptoms include abdominal pain, diarrhea (may or may not be bloody), nausea and vomiting.
-Sometimes, you can also get fever and chills.
-In healthy individuals, the fever will usually resolve within two to three days and the diarrhea resolves within a few days to one week.
+It depends on the age and general health of the person infected.
+In most healthy individuals, symptoms range from asymptomatic illness (no symptoms at all) to temporary diarrhea.
+Gastrointestinal symptoms usually begin within two days after exposure.
+These symptoms include abdominal pain, diarrhea (which may or may not be bloody), nausea, and vomiting.
+Sometimes, fever and chills may also occur.
+In healthy individuals, the fever typically resolves within two to three days, and diarrhea resolves within a few days to one week.

-I advise you to read the pivotal chapter about diarrhea in children on my website here, where you can learn about the different types of diarrhea out there, including watery, bloody and mucosal, as well as look through some pictures.
+I recommend reading the key chapter about diarrhea in children on my website here, where you can learn about the different types of diarrhea — including watery, bloody, and mucosal — and view related images.

-It is important to emphasize that most people who get infected with Salmonella continue to carry the organism in their intestines for a short period of time and may secrete it from their intestines for a period of about 5-7 weeks following the infection.
-This asymptomatic carriage does not require any further workup or treatment.
-In people with a medical history (mainly immunosuppression), younger infants and elders, the illness can be much more significant and dangerous as you will see later in this chapter.
+It’s important to note that most people who get infected with Salmonella continue to carry the bacteria in their intestines for a short time and may shed it in their stool for about 5–7 weeks after the infection.
+This asymptomatic carriage does not require further workup or treatment.
+In people with certain medical conditions (especially those who are immunosuppressed), younger infants, and the elderly, the illness can be significantly more severe and dangerous, as you’ll see later in this chapter.

 So, is getting infected with Salmonella dangerous?

-As I previously mentioned, most cases of Salmonella infections in healthy individuals will lead to diarrhea that will resolve on its own.
-Sometimes, this infection can last for a longer period and require hospitalization for treatment and fluids.
+As mentioned earlier, most Salmonella infections in healthy individuals cause diarrhea that resolves on its own.
+In some cases, the illness can last longer and may require hospitalization for fluids and supportive care.

-Such complications occur mostly in patients with risk factors, as you will see later in this chapter.
+Such complications occur mostly in patients with specific risk factors, which we will discuss below.

 Is there a vaccine against Salmonella?

-I started off by explaining that there are several different types of Salmonella.
+As noted earlier, there are several types of Salmonella.

-There is a vaccination against Salmonella Typhi (the abdominal type).
-This vaccine is recommended for those travelling to developing countries for extended periods of time.
-The Salmonella I am currently discussing in this chapter, the own that was found in the chocolate outbreak, is not Salmonella Typhi and so the vaccination that exists doesn’t cover it.
+There is a vaccine against *Salmonella Typhi* (the type that causes typhoid fever).
+This vaccine is recommended for people traveling to developing countries for extended periods.
+However, the type of Salmonella involved in the recent chocolate outbreak is not *Salmonella Typhi*, so the existing vaccine does not protect against it.

-The clinical presentation of the stool produced by Salmonella bacteria isn’t any different from the diarrhea caused by any other organism.
-Therefore, stool sampling needs to be done.
-The stool sample taken from the patient is sent for culture or PCR testing (yes, that same PCR testing method that we are familiar with from COVID-19 testing).
-If you would like to read more about the different types of stool testing and their advantages and disadvantages, please refer to this article here.
+The clinical appearance of diarrhea caused by Salmonella is similar to that caused by other organisms.
+Therefore, a stool sample must be taken for testing.
+The sample is analyzed using culture or PCR testing (yes, the same PCR method used for COVID-19 testing).
+If you want to learn more about stool testing and its pros and cons, please refer to this article here.

-In cases where an infection develops in the blood or one of the bodily organs – the organism can be isolated from those sources as well.
+In cases where the infection spreads to the blood or other organs, the organism can also be isolated from those sources.

-Who are the people at risk of developing an invasive Salmonella infection?
+Who is at risk of developing an invasive Salmonella infection?

-People with congenital heart disease and cardiovascular illness, severe atherosclerosis, artificial valves and joints (if the bacteria is able to break into the blood it loves lodging on artificial devices).
+People with congenital heart disease, cardiovascular illness, severe atherosclerosis, or artificial valves and joints (as the bacteria tends to attach to artificial materials).

 How do you treat Salmonella?